 Algebraic Data Types and Pattern Matching

-Functional programming allows you to model data precisely using algebraic data types (ADTs), such as discriminated unions and records.
+Functional programming allows you to model data precisely using algebraic data types (ADTs), such as discriminated unions.
 You can then use pattern matching to handle each case explicitly.

 type Payment =